-The AdS/CFT correspondence posits a duality between a quantum gravity theory in an asymptotically Anti-de Sitter (AdS) spacetime $M$ and a conformal field theory (CFT) on its boundary $\partial M$ \cite{maldacena1999AdSCFT,witten1998AdScft}.
-A foundational requirement is the consistency of causal structure between the bulk and the boundary.
-Gao and Wald proved that, assuming the null energy condition and global hyperbolicity, bulk causality cannot violate boundary causality: if two boundary points are connected by a causal curve through the bulk, they are also connectable by a causal curve restricted to the boundary \cite{gao2000theorems}.
+The AdS/CFT correspondence posits a duality between a quantum gravity theory in an asymptotically Anti-de Sitter (AdS) spacetime $M$ and a conformal field theory (CFT) on its timelike boundary $\partial M$ \cite{maldacena1999AdSCFT,witten1998AdScft}.
+A foundational requirement of the correspondence is the consistency of causal structure between the bulk and the boundary.
+Gao and Wald proved that, assuming the null curvature condition and global hyperbolicity, bulk causality cannot violate boundary causality: if two boundary points are connected by a causal curve through the bulk, they are also connectable by a causal curve restricted to the boundary \cite{gao2000theorems}.

-A more profound consistency requirement emerges for asymptotic quantum tasks involving multiple boundary regions.
-Consider an asymptotic $n$-to-$n$ scattering configuration on $\bb$, specified by $n$ disjoint input regions $V_1,\cdots, V_n$ and $n$ disjoint output regions $W_1,\cdots,W_n$.
-Local scattering processes can occur in the bulk that have no direct boundary counterpart, termed bulk-only scattering \cite{gary2009bulkonly,heemskerk2009bulkonly,penedones2011bulkonly,maldacena2017bulkpointsingularity}.
+A more subtle consistency requirement emerges for asymptotic quantum tasks involving multiple boundary regions.
+Consider an asymptotic $n$-to-$n$ scattering configuration on the boundary $\bb$, specified by $n$ disjoint input regions $V_1,\cdots,V_n$ and $n$ disjoint output regions $W_1,\cdots,W_n$.
+Local scattering processes can occur in the bulk that have no direct boundary counterpart, referred to as \emph{bulk-only scattering} \cite{gary2009bulkonly,heemskerk2009bulkonly,penedones2011bulkonly,maldacena2017bulkpointsingularity}.

-For the $2$-to-$2$ case ($n=2$), the Connected Wedge Theorem (CWT) \cite{maypenington2020holographic} establishes that for such a bulk-only process, the associated boundary regions $V_1$ and $V_2$ must share $O(1/G_N)$ mutual information, $I(V_1:V_2) \sim O(1/G_N)$.
+For the $2$-to-$2$ case ($n=2$), the Connected Wedge Theorem (CWT) \cite{maypenington2020holographic} establishes that for such a bulk-only process, the associated boundary input regions $V_1$ and $V_2$ must share $O(1/G_N)$ mutual information, $I(V_1:V_2)\sim O(1/G_N)$.
 This implies that a local bulk scattering process necessitates nonlocal boundary protocols.

-Via the Hubeny-Rangamani-Ryu-Takayanagi (HRRT) formula \cite{RT2006formula,HRT2007covariant}, this large mutual information has a geometric interpretation: the entanglement wedge of $V_1\cup V_2$ becomes connected.
-Under standard assumptions (AdS-hyperbolicity, the null energy condition, and the maximin construction for HRRT surfaces), the CWT can be stated geometrically \cite{maypenington2020holographic}:
+Via the Hubeny--Rangamani--Ryu--Takayanagi (HRRT) prescription \cite{RT2006formula,HRT2007covariant}, this large mutual information admits a geometric interpretation: the entanglement wedge of $V_1\cup V_2$ becomes connected.
+Under standard assumptions (AdS hyperbolicity, the null curvature condition, and the maximin construction for HRRT surfaces), the CWT may be stated geometrically \cite{maypenington2020holographic}:

-\begin{theorem} Under standard assumptions, for a $2$-to-$2$ bulk-only scattering configuration, the entanglement wedge of $V_1 \cup V_2$ is connected. \end{theorem}
+\begin{theorem} Under standard assumptions, for a $2$-to-$2$ bulk-only scattering configuration, the entanglement wedge of $V_1\cup V_2$ is connected. \end{theorem}